Lecrapouille/zipper/README.md

 **:warning: Security Notice**

 - Zipper currently follows an outdated (and probably vulnerable) version of the https://github.com/Lecrapouille/minizip library.
-- While some fixes have been added this lib may be still vulnerable to ZipSlip attack and mitigations should be put in place by Zipper's users.
+- While some fixes have been added this lib may be still vulnerable to ZipSlip attacks and mitigations should be put in place by Zipper's users.

 ## Getting Started